 For the most part, when you apply for a high volume merchant account, the steps are very similar to applying for a standard merchant account.
 To get the best merchant account with the best rates possible, your merchant account provider will ask for the following:

 Information about How Your Business is Set Up (DBA, Partnership, Corporation)

 IRS Confirmation of Non Profit Status — 501(c)(3) status

 Business checking account

-What If I Requested a High Volume Account and Received a Much Lower Processing Limit?
+What If I Requested a High-Risk Merchant Services and Received a Much Lower Processing Limit?

-We recommend that you remain patient with your merchant account provider if you don’t receive approval for a high volume account immediately.
-They have rules that they must follow before they can approve you for a high volume merchant account.
-By continuing to build a strong relationship with your merchant account provider, building a positive transaction history and keeping chargebacks low, it will likely increase your chances of eventually being approved for a high volume merchant account.
+We recommend that you remain patient with your merchant account provider if you don’t receive approval for a high-volume merchant account immediately.
+They have rules that they must follow before they can approve you for a high-volume merchant account.
+Continuing to build a strong relationship with your merchant account provider, building a positive transaction history, and keeping chargebacks low, will likely increase your chances of eventually being approved for a high-volume merchant account.

-Please keep in mind that if you are currently shopping and pricing for the best rates and fees possible, call us first!
+Please remember that if you are currently shopping and pricing for the best rates and fees possible, call us first!
 All we need is a copy of your 2 most recent credit card processing statements from your current merchant service provider or an honest conversation about your business model and future goals for growth.
 Contact us today!